SurPun/AWS-Developer-Associate/Section 30 AWS Security & Encryption KMS, Encryption SDK, SSM Parameter Store, IAM & STS/Notes.md

 - Secrets in CodeBuild:
 - Don't store them as plaintext in environment variables
 - Instead...
     - Environment variables can reference parameter store parameters
     - Environment variables can reference secrets manager secrets

+## 445. AWS Nitro Enclaves

+AWS Nitro Enclaves

+- Process highly sensitive data in an isolated compute environment
+    - Personally Identifiable Information (PII), healthcare, financial, ...
+- Fully isolated virtual machines, hardened, and highly constrained
+    - Not a container, not persistent storage, no interactive access, no external networking
+- Helps reduce the attack surface for sensitive data processing apps
+    - Cryptographic Attestation — only authorized code can be running in your Enclave
+    - Only Enclaves can access sensitive data (integration with KMS)
+- Use cases: securing private keys, processing credit cards, secure multi-party computation...